vyshnav-p/slate-wait-template/README.md

 - [React Icons](https://react-icons.github.io/react-icons/)
 - [next-themes](https://github.com/pacocoursey/next-themes) for dark mode

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE) (add a LICENSE file if you want to specify one).

 ## 🙏 Credits

 - Hero images and avatars are sample assets.
 Replace them with your own for production use.